 - Let the dough rest for 10 to 15 minutes while you bring the broth back to a boil.

-- Return the chicken to the pot with the cooked dumplings.
-Cover the pot, reduce heat to medium-low, and simmer for 10 to 15 minutes, or until the broth has thickened.
+- Return the shredded chicken to the dutch oven with the cooked dumplings.
+Cover and reduce heat to medium-low, continuing to simmer for 10 to 15 minutes, or until the broth has thickened.

 Serving Suggestions

-Serve Cracker Barrel chicken and dumplings with a variety of sides, such as mashed potatoes, green beans, or cornbread.
+Serve this easy Chicken and Dumplings with Bisquick recipe with a variety of sides, such as potatoes and green beans, or cornbread muffins.
 You can also top it with your favorite toppings, such as sour cream, chives, or grated Parmesan cheese.

 Substitutions and Variations